valentinusdelvin/cinemania-mantap/README.md

-# 🎥 Cinema Booking System — Java + SQLite + Swing
+# 🎥 Cinemania - Cinema Booking System

 ## 📑 Description
-This is a simple desktop-based Cinema Booking System application built using **Java**, **SQLite**, and **Swing GUI**.
+Cinemania is a simple desktop-based Cinema Booking System application built using **Java**, **SQLite**, and **Swing GUI**.
 The system allows users to register bookings for films, while administrators can manage the film list and view booking data.

 ## 📦 Features
 - **Login system** for Admin and User roles.